squidsoup/kiwipycon-2016-youngcoders/students.md

 ![](assets/images/run-idle.png)

-4. Select *File > New* to open a new editor window.
+4. Select *File > New File* to open a new editor window.

 ![](assets/images/file-new-idle.png)